ballerina-platform/ballerina-lang/docs/lang-ref/lang-overview.md

 * Complex expressions `(foo(a,bar(c,d)))`

 ## Names
-When naming your Ballerina elements (services, resources, actions, functions, etc.), you can use extended characters by surrounding the name with vertical bars (|).
-For example, if you want to have spaces in the name of your function, you could specify it like this:
+When naming your elements (services, resources, actions, functions, etc.), Ballerina's support for identifier literals allows you to use quotes, foreign characters, and more in your names.
+If the name has space, be sure to surround the name with vertical bars (|) when declaring and invoking the element.
+For example:

 ```
-function |My First Function| (string s) (string r) {
-  r = s + s;
-  return;
-}
+int |this is a variable| = 5;
+function |this is a sample function| (){}
 ```

-This support for identifier literals allows you to use quotes, foreign characters, and more in your names.
-Be sure to surround the name with vertical bars both when declaring and invoking the element.
 The following example shows a simple program using Sinhalese characters.
-Notice there are vertical bars around both the invocation and declaration of the Sinhalese function and string, whereas the `main` function does not need vertical bars because its name does not include extended characters:
+Notice there are vertical bars around both the invocation and declaration of the Sinhalese function and string, whereas the `main` function does not need vertical bars because its name does not include spaces:

 ```
 import ballerina.lang.system;